Ritten11/LAMAS2021/index.md

 As the game proceeds, the model is simplified as the agents learn from the public annoucements given at the end of each misssion.

 ### Example run-through
 For a game with five agents A = {1,2,3,4,5}, where agent _1_ and _2_ are spies, and the rest are part of the resistance, the real world is s<sub>1</sub>,s<sub>2</sub>.
 Agent 1 and 2 are aware of each other's identities.
-This is equivalent to a private annoucement between the two agents.
 Therefore, they are already aware of the real state of the model.
 This means that there are only reflexive relation arrows for agent 1 and agent 2.
 The resistance agents cannot distinguish between worlds.
 This is illustrated in the model below.

 ![Image](Model-spiesKnow.png)